 Do you have a view so pretty it could be a picture?
 A picture window is a large pane perfect for looking over your lovely backyard.
 These windows won’t open.

 Skylight windows are wonderful for natural light.
 Skylights are windows that are installed on your roof.
 These windows are a bit more expensive because of the complexity of their installation.
-A poorly installed skylight can ruin the integrity of your home.

 Glass Block Windows